sirbrillig/phpcs-variable-analysis/README.md

 VariableAnalysis requires PHP 5.6 or higher and [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) version 3.1.0 or higher.

 It also requires [PHPCSUtils](https://phpcsutils.com/) which must be installed as a PHPCS standard.
-If you are using composer, this will be done automattically (see below).
+If you are using composer, this will be done automatically (see below).

 ### With PHPCS Composer Installer